-22.2 Definition: For purposes of this Article, "retrenchment" shall be defined as the involuntary reduction or abrogation by the Employer/University Administration of a contract of a nontenured bargaining unit member prior to the expiration date of his/her current period of appointment or the involuntary reduction or abrogation by the Employer/University Administration of a contract of a tenured bargaining unit member, subject to the recall and other provisions of this Article.
-"Retrenchment" shall not include suspension, reduction in appointment or termination pursuant to Articles 7, 17 or 18 of this Agreement..
+22.2 Definition: For purposes of this Article, "retrenchment" shall be defined as the involuntary reduction or abrogation by the Employer/University Administration of a contract of a nontenured bargaining unit member prior to the expiration date of his/her current period of appointment or the involuntary reduction or abrogation by the Employer/University Administration of a contract of a tenured bargaining unit member or librarian on a continuing appointment, subject to the recall and other provisions of this Article.
+"Retrenchment" shall not include suspension, reduction in appointment or termination pursuant to Articles 7, 17 or 18 of this Agreement.

 Effect of Article: In the event that the provisions of this Article conflict with any other provision(s) of this Agreement, the provisions of this Article shall prevail.